 Some days are hilarious – strange people with awkward requests will appear.
 It might be hard to stop laughing while reading it and Shaun’s sense of humour delivers pure amusement.

 Whilst sharing hilarious stories with us, he also gives us an insight of the struggles of a bookshop owner nowadays.
 It’s not easy for an independent bookshop to make a profit when there are giants on the market like Amazon.
 Bythell shares with us facts about how online retailers might be the huge “enemy” for our local booksellers.

-Although it was interesting for me to gain more information about what is like to have a bookshop, I have to say that I was expecting a bit more from the book.
+Although it was interesting for me to gain more information about what is like to have a bookshop, I have to say that I was expecting a bit more from the Diary of a Bookseller.
 It is a light read but what I specifically didn’t enjoy that much was the repeating elements which seem to appear a lot more than necessary (like the negative impact of Amazon) and sometimes I couldn’t really agree with Shaun’s comments about some of his staff or customers behaviour, they were too harsh for me I would say.

 About The Author

 Shaun Bythell is the owner of The Bookshop in Wigtown, Scotland’s National Book Town, and also one of the organisers of the Wigtown Festival.

 The Diary of a Bookseller is his debut book.